bast/cprofile-howto/README.md

 documentation it was not clear to me where to insert the `cProfile.run()` for the pip installed script.

+After some trial and error, the following worked:

 ## How to profile the script